 4. Choquequirao Trek to Machu Picchu:

-Approximately 83 Km (51.6 miles).
+Approximately 83 km (51.6 miles).
 This tour starts with the classic route and continues through Yanama, passing through Santa Teresa and then Machu Picchu.
-The journey can last 7 to 9 days, depending on the type of trek you choose.
+Depending on the type of trek you choose, the journey can last 7 to 9 days.

 The Classic Route: Choquequirao Trek 5 Days